 Fresh Pasta Galushki Soup (Галушки) are a Eastern European fresh pasta (sometimes a dumpling) which is made several different ways.
 Mum has always made these in a stew or soup with chunks of chopped steak.
 Alternatively, the Galushki soup dumplings are boiled in water and served with fried onions and sometimes bacon and sour cream, almost like perogies.

 They are also made like gnocchi dumplings made with Tvorog Farmer’s Cheese.
 A similar dish is Cletsky.
 So many options from a simple dumpling in so many different cultures!
 I don’t like to eat them on their own, but prefer them in a tasty broth with chunks of steak (or you can use chicken).

-Galushki soup is definitely a comfort food for me, on a cold rainy day.
+Fresh Pasta Galushki Soup is definitely a comfort food for me, on a cold rainy day.
 The fresh parsley and fresh dill add a bite of summer to the dish for me.
 If you don’t like dill and parsley, you can leave these out, but I don’t recommend it.

 I pinch small pieces of dough when I add it to the soup.
 It can be hard to pinch the dough without stretching it long and thin, as the dough is elastic.
 You need to pinch really hard and fast, without pulling.
 Its’s hard, but eventually you don’t care and just rip the pieces in the soup.

 Alternatively, you can roll the dough into the thickness of your finger, and dice into pieces.
 My mum swears that the taste of cut dough, verses pinched dough alters the taste of the soup!
 She only pinches off her dough as a rule.
 I can’t personally say that there is a difference in taste, however if you’ve never had Galushki soup, then give this recipe a try, I’m sure you’ll love it!